French Hill (politician): Tenure

 Hill has been a member of the U.S. House during the presidencies of Barack Obama, Donald Trump (first term), Joe Biden, and Donald Trump (second term).
 During Trump's presidency, Hill voted in line with the president's position 96.8% of the time.
 At the start of Biden's presidency, Hill opposed Biden's decision to cancel the Keystone Pipeline.
 He said he wanted to work with the Biden administration on policy issues including Iran, free trade, and immigration.
 As of October 2021, Hill had voted in line with Biden's stated position 12.5% of the time.

 On May 4, 2017, Hill voted to repeal the Patient Protection and Affordable Care Act (Obamacare) and pass the American Health Care Act.
 He voted for the Tax Cuts and Jobs Act of 2017.

 On April 17, 2020, House Minority Leader Kevin McCarthy appointed Hill to the COVID-19 Congressional Oversight Commission to oversee the implementation of the CARES Act.

 Hill praised the Trump administration's handling of the COVID-19 pandemic.

 Hill did not join the majority of Republican members of Congress who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
 Hill voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 In March 2021, Hill voted against the American Rescue Plan Act of 2021.

 In 2020 and 2021, Hill strongly opposed plans by the United States and other nations in the G7 to issue a $650 billion Special Drawing Rights general allocation, calling for a specific and targeted allocation instead.

 Hill strongly supported Biden's airstrikes on Iranian targets in Syria.

 On May 19, 2021, Hill was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.

 In 2025, Hill sponsored legislation to rescind a Consumer Financial Protection Bureau rule that set a cap for bank overdraft fees at $5.

+In 2026, Hill supported the repeal of the Corporate Transparency Act’s requirements to disclose owners of shell companies.